ventus-ag/docs/_docs/coretasks/object-storage.md

 ## Configure Object Storage with the Python API

-Python support is provided through a fork of the boto3 library with features to make the most of Ventus Cloud Object Storage.
+1) Python support is provided through a fork of the boto3 library with features to make the most of Ventus Cloud Object Storage.
 To install it run the command bellow
 ```
 pip install boto
 ```
-To connect to COS, a client is created and configured using credential information.
+2) To connect to COS, a client is created and configured using credential information.
 These values can also be automatically sourced from a credentials file or from environment variables.
-To get this infirmation type:
+To get this information type:
 ```
 openstack --os-interface public ec2 credentials list
 ```
 After this command you can see your credential information, remember the access_key, secret_key, because you need this information in the following steps.

-Next you need to create new file (ex. s3.py ) with the next phyton code:
+3) Next you need to create new file (ex. s3.py ) with the next phyton code:
 ```
 vi s3.py
 ```